EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 kubectl port-forward $POD_NAME 8080:8080
 ```

-Set `webScheduler.web.authenticate` to `True` and complete the section for SSL if you want this [SSL UI](#Exposing-oauth2-Google-ingress-with-cert-manager-and-nginx-ingress).
+Set  if you want an [SSL UI].
-Alternatively to view the Dashboard UI with no authentication or SSL view:

-## SSL Admin UI Webpage

-To expose the web server behind a https url with google oauth, please see the section for google-oauth, cert-manager and nginx-ingress install instructions [SSL UI](#Exposing-oauth2-Google-ingress-with-cert-manager-and-nginx-ingress).
+To expose the web server behind a https url with google oauth, set `webScheduler.web.authenticate` to `True` and see the section for google-oauth, cert-manager and nginx-ingress install instructions [SSL UI](#Exposing-oauth2-Google-ingress-with-cert-manager-and-nginx-ingress).

 ## Tidying up

-The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in tidying-up.sh to delete the individual resources.
+The easiest way to tidy-up is to delete the project and make a new one if re-deploying, however there are steps in `tidying-up.sh` to delete the individual resources.

 ## Helm chart layout